saveriomiroddi/parsec-benchmark-dev/README.md

 # PARSEC Benchmark with tweaks (hardcoded ROI computation, parallel make)

-This is a fork of the [Parsec benchmark fork modified for cross-compilation](https://github.com/darchr/parsec-benchmark), with a couple of tweaks.
+This is a fork of the [Parsec benchmark fork modified for cross-compilation](https://github.com/darchr/parsec-benchmark), with a few tweaks.

 ## Hardcoded ROI computation